-- leviable to export duty and suffering export duty at the time of export.
-Therefore, goods in respect of which either NIL rate is specified in Second Schedule to the Customs Tariff Act, 1975 or which are fully exempted from payment of export duty by virtue of any customs notification or which are not covered under Second Schedule to the Customs Tariff Act, 1975, cannot be considered to be subjected to any export duty under Customs Tariff Act, 1975. - 2.
-Accordingly, it is clarified that only those goods which are actually subjected to export duty i.e., on which some export duty has to be paid at the time of export, will be covered under the restriction imposed under section from availment of refund accumulated ITC.
-Goods, which are not subject to any export duty and in respect of which either NIL rate is specified in Second Schedule to the Customs Tariff Act, 1975 or which are fully exempted from payment of export duty by virtue of any customs notification or which are not covered under Second Schedule to the Customs Tariff Act.
-1975, would not be covered by the restriction imposed under the first proviso to section 54(3) of the CGST Act for the purpose of availment of refund of accumulated ITC. - 5.
-The Law Committee deliberated the matter in its meetings held on 11.08.2021 and 25.08.2021 and recommended that the issues mentioned in para 2, 3 and 4 above may be clarified through a Circular. - 6.
-Accordingly, the agenda note along with draft circular (enclosed as Annexure A) is placed before the GST Council for approval.
+Issue Clarification Whether the first proviso to section 1.
+The term 'subjected to export duty' used in 54(3) of CGST / SGST Act, first proviso to section 54(3) of the CGST Act, 2017 means where the goods are actually prohibiting refund of unutilized ITC is applicable in cases of exports of goods which are subject to export duty at NIL rate. leviable to export duty and suffering expluty at the time of export.
+Therefore, good respect of which either NIL rate is specified.
+Second Schedule to the Customs Tariff A 1975 or which are fully exempted for payment of export duty by virtue of customs notification or which are not cover under Second Schedule to the Customs Ta Act, 1975, cannot be considered to subjected to any export duty under Custom Tariff Act, 1975.
+Accordingly, it is clarified that only the goods which are actually subjected to explute the time of export duty has to paid at the time of export, will be covered. s in d in Act, rom any red riff be oms ose port o be red under the restriction imposed under sect 54(3) from availment of refund accumulated ITC.
+Goods, which are subject to any export duty and in respect which either NIL rate is specified in Sect Schedule to the Customs Tariff Act, 1975 which are fully exempted from payment export duty by virtue of any custor notification or which are not covered un Second Schedule to the Customs Tariff A 1975, would not be covered by the restrict imposed under the first proviso to sect 54(3) of the CGST Act for the purpose availment of refund of accumulated ITC. of not t of ond or of oms der Act, ion

+5. The Law Committee deliberated the matter in its meetings held on 11.08.2021 and 25.08.2021 and recommended that the issues mentioned in para 2, 3 and 4 above may be clarified through a Circular.

+6. Accordingly, the agenda note along with draft circular (enclosed as Annexure A) is placed before the GST Council for approval.